carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 Let's move around our directories in the Terminal to get comfortable.

-Print your working directory and make sure you are in the directory `twarc-run`.
-If you are not in the proper directory, please change directories to move inside `twarc-run`.
+Print your working directory using `pwd` and make sure you are in the directory `twarc-run`.
+If you are not in the proper directory, please change directories using `cd` to move to `twarc-run` and set it as your directory.
 Moving around in your directories is pretty easy using this interface.

 Needed data file: a single tweet